 3.2.1.
-Consultation with Member States and the European Commission [this section will be finalized at a later stage]
+Pre-consultations [this section will be finalized at a later stage]

 The present proposal has been coordinated regionally in accordance with Article 11 and 18 of the reformed fisheries policy (Basic Regulation) through the established ad hoc working group in accordance with the Terms of Reference for the BALTFISH technical expert group.